 Video game designers often have at least a basic understanding of what can and can’t be done from a technical standpoint, but the actual coding required to produce a video game is done by a video game developer—also called programmers.
 Developers work to convert the concepts created by a designer into an actual, playable product through computer code.
 Just like video game designers, developers will often work in teams who are responsible for different components of the game, like character development, setting, and gameplay.

 As with any other job, people choose to pursue a career in video game design or development for a number of reasons, ranging from a general interest in the industry and medium to a desire for a well-paying job in a growing field.

 According to an industry-wide salary survey conducted by video game news site Gamasutra, video game developers in the U.S. can expect to earn an average salary of $93,251 and game designers an average salary of $73,864.
 Those with higher levels of experience and education often earn more—$72,000 and $73,000 for game developers and game designers, respectively, who have five to nine years of experience.

-Though the video game industry is a competitive industry to break into, it has experienced consistent growth in the past few years and is projected to see continued growth, says Magy Seif El-Nasr, associate professor at Northeastern University’s Colleges of Computer and Information Science and Art, Media and Design.
+Though the video game industry is a competitive industry to break into, it has experienced consistent growth in the past few years and is projected to see continued growth, says Magy Seif El-Nasr, associate professor at Northeastern University’s Khoury College of Computer and Information Science and College of Art, Media and Design.